PH-Tools/CarbonCheck/docs/content/FAQ/index.md

 > Yes!
 CarbonCheck is free to download and use.
 You can find all the source code at the [GitHub repository](https://github.com/PH-Tools/CarbonCheck).
 It was developed by [bldgtyp](http://bldgtyp.com/) and the [Passive House Accelerator](https://passivehouseaccelerator.com/) team to help the New York State Passive House community.
 This project is made possible by the support of the [New York State Energy Research and Development Authority (NYSERDA)](https://www.nyserda.ny.gov/).

 ### Can CarbonCheck baseline models be used for New York State Energy Code compliance?
-> No. The State of New York does not accept either PHPP or WUFI-Passive for the purposes of demonstrating code-compliance.
+> No. The State of New York does not currently accept either PHPP or WUFI-Passive for the purposes of demonstrating energy-code-compliance.

-### Can I use CarbonCheck to create baseline models for states other than New York?
+### Can I use CarbonCheck to create baseline models for states other than New York, or for other protocols?
-> No: The CarbonCheck application was developed for New York State and currently only includes the information related to the NYS Energy Code.
+> No: The CarbonCheck application was developed for New York State and currently only includes the information related to the NYS Energy Code's baseline as described in section [R405.5.2](https://up.codes/viewer/new_york/ny-energy-conservation-code-2020/chapter/RE_4/re-residential-energy-efficiency#R405.5.2).
 While it is possible to include the specific code requirements for other states in the future, right now CarbonCheck is only for New York State practitioners.

 ### I am getting errors when I try and use CarbonCheck?
 > Take a look at the [Contact](/{{< gh_pages_name >}}/contact/) for information on how to reach out if you are having trouble.